glenford/sbt-jetty-embed/README.md

 You can override the default max idle time of 30000 milliseconds by using -DjettyMaxIdle e.g.

 	$ java -DjettyMaxIdle=60000 -jar target/scala_2.8.1/basic-project_2.8.1-0.1.war

+You can run in interactive mode so you can press any key to exit by using -DjettyInteractive=true (default is false)

+	$ java -DjettyInteractive=true -jar target/scala_2.8.1/basic-project_2.8.1-0.1.war

 See SSL options below.